 |Office:||D693 Loeb Building|

-Education and Public Affairs at Carleton University in Ottawa, Canada.
+He is Professor of Political Science and Philosophy.
 He was educated at the University of Toronto, where he received a BA in Arts and Sciences and an MA in Political Economy, and at Yale University, where he received a PhD in Political Science.
-He has been a John Adams Fellow at the University of London (1997), a Fellow of the Eccles Centre at the British Library (1997), a Fellow of the Woodrow Wilson International Center for Scholars in Washington, D.C.
+He has been a Visiting Fellow in Humanistic Studies at the Black Mountain Institute, University of Nevada Las Vegas (2014-15), a John Adams Fellow at the University of London (1997), a Fellow of the Eccles Centre at the British Library (1997), a Fellow of the Woodrow Wilson International Center for Scholars in Washington, D.C.
 (1990-91), the National Humanities Center in Research Triangle Park, North Carolina (1985-86), and a Junior Fellow of Massey College, the University of Toronto (1974-75).
 He has also held a National Endowment for the Humanities Fellowship for University Teachers and a Social Sciences and Humanities Research Council of Canada Postdoctoral Fellowship.

-The Soul of a Leader: Character, Conviction and Ten Lessons in Political Greatness (New York: Harper Collins, January 2009).
+The Soul of a Leader: Character, Conviction and Ten Lessons in Political Greatness.
+Harper Collins, 2009.

 Ruling Passion: The Erotics of Statecraft in Platonic Political Philosophy.
-Lanham, MD: Rowman and Littlefield, June 2000.
+Rowman and Littlefield, 2000.